The History and Development

 Any cornets to buy, trade, or sell?
 Contact the author at firstname.lastname@example.org

-Issued as a separate publication by purchase only, The Supplement to The Cornet Compendium is available by contacting the author, Richard I. Schwartz at Irisrick@aol.com.
-Prices are $35.00 USD (in the continental United States) or $40.00 USD (overseas price).
+The Supplement to The Cornet Compendium is available by purchase only.
+Cost of the Supplement for shipping within the United States is $40.00 USD.
+Cost of purchase with first-class mailing to any address outside the United States is $40.00 USD plus the cost of shipping and handling.
+Contact the author at Irisrick@aol.com for further information.
 The work contains more information about the usage of the cornet in early orchestral and operatic scores, bands and cornet performers during the Civil War, African American bands and cornetists, more names of well and lesser-known soloists, solos, tutors, manufacturers including Arban and Adolphe Sax, and another extensive Bibliography.
 Special features of the work are a Foreword by Niles Eldredge, world-renowned author and cornet historian, information about many instrument dealers such as Sears & Roebuck, Montgomery Ward, Carl Fischer, Lyon & Healy, and many trade names such as H. Gunckel, F. Jaubert, Henri Gautier, Jules DeVere & Co., Windsor, Lefevre, Marceau, Dupont, Tourville & Co., and Lamoreaux.
 Information about Salvationist Publishing and Supplies and Salvation Army Bands and a very helpful Index to both the Compendium and the Supplement appears in the work as well.
-Please contact Irisrick@aol.com for purchasing information.

 To view the beginning of the Supplement select the following link: Beginning of Supplement